 - Soak cashews in hot water for at least 2 hours.
 At the same time, soak dates in boiling hot water for 5 minutes to soften.

-- Add the pumpkin spice, pecans and walnuts to a food processor and blend until mixture is crumbly.
+- Add the pecans and walnuts, and pumpkin spice to a food processor and blend until mixture is crumbly.
 Next, add in the dates, pumpkin puree and vanilla extract and blend until mixture comes together and is slightly sticky.

 - Combine all ingredients for the cheesecake mixture in a powerful blender or Ninja until smooth.
 You may need to add a bit of almond milk or water to help smooth it out if you're having trouble getting the mixture smooth.